eth-cscs/abcpy/doc/source/README.rst

 The constructor expects to receive a list, containing all parameters of the new model.
 These can be given in three ways:

-First, a tupel, containing the parent, a probabilistic model object, as well as the output index.
+First, a tupel, containing the parent, a :py:class:`abcpy.probabilisticmodels.ProbabilisticModel` object, as well as the output index.
 The output index refers to the index within a sample of the parent model which should be used for a parameter.
 Such a tupel is also returned when the access operator is used.

-Second, a probabilistic model.
+Second, a probabilistic model object.
 This ensures, like the first point, that a graphical structure can be implemented.

 Finally, a hyperparameter.
 This refers to any fixed value that can be given.
-The constructor of the :py:class:`abcpy.probabilisticmodels.ProbabilisticModel` is implemented such that fixed values will always be converted to an object of type :py:class:`abcpy.probabilisticmodels.Hyperparameter`.
+The constructor of the base class is implemented such that fixed values will always be converted to an object of type :py:class:`abcpy.probabilisticmodels.Hyperparameter`.

 If we would like to implement our own constructor of a new model, we should in the end call the constructor of :py:class:`abcpy.probabilisticmodels.ProbabilisticModel`.